-An enclosed, arbor-topped patio is just the ticket for entertaining.
-It’s so versatile because with a table and chairs it makes a sublime outdoor dining space.
-The wood-fired oven can also serve up some heat on chiller nights, creating a perfect place to gather and toast some marshmallows.
-Designed by Ian Barker Gardens of Australia, this space is a delightful retreat from spring through fall.
+An enclosed, arbor-topped small patio makes a sublime outdoor dining space for summer.
+The wood-fired oven can also serve up cozy heat on chiller nights, creating a perfect place to gather.

-Architect Nadine Englebrecht designed this magnificent patio that can be used year round.
-A stunning architectural glass wall automatically raises up to open the space to the great outdoors and the magnificent landscape.
-A minimalist concrete floor and rustic dining set are just the right combination to highlight the rolling hills surrounding the home near Pretoria, South Africa.
+Architect Nadine Englebrecht designed this magnificent space that can be used year-round.
+A stunning architectural glass wall automatically rises, opening the space to great outdoor living near Pretoria, South Africa.
+A minimalist concrete floor and rustic dining set are just the right additions.

-A secluded garden patio surrounded by greenery exudes a real Zen vibe.
+A secluded back deck retreat surrounded by greenery exudes a real Zen vibe.
 The former artists’ retreat is located in a botanical garden in the Sydney, Australia suburbs.
-Creating a wall of shrubbery on at least one side of a patio will guarantee a green oasis to enjoy in the summer warmth, both for relaxing as well as entertaining.

 A Modern Minimalist Patio

-Not every home is surrounded by trees and copious shrubbery, so Zona Architekci designed this modern patio to take advantage of the clean lines and architectural features of the house.
-This patio decorating idea focuses on modular furniture that mimics the angles of the house and features two sliding screens that visually define the edge of the patio.
-The wooden arbor structure above make the space feel cozier by limiting the height without totally closing it in.
+Zona Architekci designed this modern deck to take advantage of the clean lines and architectural features of the house.
+This outdoor patio decor has modular furniture and two sliding screens and a wooden arbor structure make it feel cozier.

-Bring on the tropical drinks with little umbrellas because this chic beachside patio designed by Mexican designer Sofia Aspe is paradise.
-This patio decorating idea has all the trappings for relaxation, from comfy casual furniture to a tropical bar and hammocks for napping.
-Everything is set up for enjoying the killer view too.
+A chic beachside patio from Mexican designer Sofia Aspe is paradise.
+These patio decorating ideas have all the trappings for relaxation, from comfy casual furniture to a tropical outdoor bar and hammocks.

-The weathered furniture on this patio might have a taste of New England about it, but the main aesthetic is southwestern style.
-Designed by Mark Ashby, this Austin, Texas patio is a comfortable lounging area that can be used through a number of seasons.
-The weathered stone wall and sleek fireplace create boundaries but still allow you to enjoy the view beyond.
-With a refined design like this, restrained patio decorating ideas are best.
+The weathered furniture in this space might have a New England feel, but the main aesthetic is southwestern.
+Mark Ashby designed this Austin, Texas patio as a comfortable lounging area that can be used in summer and beyond.

-Fully part of the outdoor landscape but shaded from the blazing sun, this stylish, modern patio is an oasis in the desert.
-Sturdy natural furnishings are the ideal patio decorating idea for a sleek space like this Paradise Valley, Arizona home.
-The unique fireplace platform extends the use of the patio in cooler months and is a marvelous architectural feature at the same time.
+Part of the outdoor space but shaded from the blazing summer sun, this modern patio is an oasis in the desert.
+Sturdy natural furnishings are the ideal patio decorating idea for a sleek Paradise Valley, Arizona home.

 Outdoor Room With a View

-When the view is beyond compare, the right patio decorating ideas capitalize on this benefit.
-A Brazilian home incorporates a covered patio that runs most of its length.
-The natural landscaping and nearby pool set the stage for the mountains beyond.
-Low maintenance furniture and an outdoor fireplace maximize the use of the space and don’t detract from the stunning landscape.
+A Brazilian home incorporates a covered patio that runs most of its length and is a natural extension of the house.
+The rustic landscaping and nearby pool set the stage for low-maintenance furniture and an outdoor fireplace.

 Whitewashed and Natural

-Endless summer vibes come from this whitewashed pool-side patio with natural accents.
-Designed by Spanish designer Virginia Nieto, the space is shielded from the strong summer sun (and any rain showers) by the thatched cover and fan-paddle ceiling fixture.
-Rattan furniture and accents in citrus hues play up the colors from the landscape, which help it feel like a natural extension of the surroundings.
+Endless summer vibes come from this whitewashed pool-side deck with natural accents.
+Spanish designer Virginia Nieto created the space to be shielded from the strong summer sun.
+Rattan patio furniture, natural outdoor rug and citrus accents play up the colors of the landscape.

 Part of the Landscape

-Any enclosed space can be transformed into a stylish patio with the right plantings and furniture as in this home outside of Sydney Australia.
-Located in a harborside community, the enclosed space offers a respite from urban life and a grade space for entertaining in beautiful weather.
-The key is comfortable and functional pieces along with landscape elements that require very little care.
+Any enclosed space can be transformed into a stylish patio with the right plantings and outdoor furniture as in this home outside of Sydney Australia.
+Comfortable and functional pieces along with landscape elements that require very little care make it perfect.

-Tile is an easy-care surface and this patio makes the most of it by using it for the flooring, tabletop as well as the walls.
-Kingston Lafferty Design of Dublin, Ireland, has created an outdoor patio that can easily be hosed down — or wiped down after a rainstorm.
-It’s the perfect style of patio for a region where weather can be rainy.
+This small patio makes the most of easy-care tile by using it for the flooring, the tabletop as well as the walls.
+Kingston Lafferty Design of Dublin, Ireland, created an outdoor patio that can easily be hosed down — or wiped down after a rainstorm.

 Rugged Lined Patio

-As rugged as the peaks that surround it in Snowmass, Colorado, this home’s patio is a true roof-top haven.
-The jagged linear design repeats the angles of the main house and incorporates a grand triangular firepit that maximizes the view for those who sit on the v-shaped seat.
-Closer to the house, a grill and dining counter are ideal for entertaining and even cooking in cooler weather.
+This home in Snowmass, Colorado has a true roof-top haven.
+The jagged linear design incorporates a grand triangular firepit in the deck with room for extra seating.
+Closer to the house, an outdoor kitchen is ideal for entertaining and cooking in cooler weather.

 Edgy and Artful

-Art lovers will want to emulate the style of this patio design by Ken Fulk of California.
-The whimsical vibe of the indoors is repeated outside with a large statue and modern furnishings that look like they match the grass and patio sections.
-The large stone rectangles “mortared” with grass create a casual and natural base for the outdoor living space.
+The whimsical vibe of the indoors is repeated outdoors with this design by Ken Fulk of California.
+The stone rectangles “mortared” with grass create a casual base for the outdoor living space.

-Taking advantage of the views and ample space, this patio is a stand-alone pavilion situated on a bluff in Austin, Texas.
-Amazing for entertaining, the patio pavilion also has everything a family could want, from an outdoor kitchen to a television and a huge covered stockpile of wood for the fireplace.
+A stand-alone pavilion situated on a bluff in Austin, Texas makes an amazing patio space for entertaining.
+It has everything a family could want, from an outdoor kitchen to a television and a huge covered stockpile of wood for the fireplace.

-There’s nothing like a little French flair to create an utterly charming patio space.
-The Mas de Bigot property in Saint Rémy de Provence has all the elements you could want for whiling away a summer afternoon: Rustic gravel surface, stylish and comfortable seating, pots of plants and dappled shade.
-A modest thatched cover is all that’s needed to shield the afternoon sun.
-Bring on the wine!
+A little French flair creates an utterly charming small patio space.
+The Mas de Bigot property in Saint Rémy de Provence has all the elements: Rustic gravel surface, stylish seating, pots of plants and dappled shade.

 Inner City Patio

-Small on space but big on charm and relaxation, this patio at 28 degrees Byron Bay in New South Wales is a little escape ideal for two.
-Okay, so you could also have guests but we’d want to hunker down and enjoy this little piece of plant filled paradise, both in the daytime as well as the evening.
+Small on space but big on charm and relaxation, this patio at 28 degrees Byron Bay in New South Wales makes the most of the usable space.

 Luxury Urban Patio